Discover the benefits of on-demand therapy with Dr Drew Falconer

 Although some details have been changed, these stories are all based on actual Parkinson's patients taking carbidopa/levodopa (CD/LD) and their experiences with INBRIJA.

-• INBRIJA starts to work in 10 minutes so patients can get back in charge of their day13
+• INBRIJA starts to work in as early as 10 minutes so patients can get back in charge of their day13

 • In a randomized, double-blind, placebo-controlled study of INBRIJA for the treatment of OFF periods in patients with Parkinson’s disease treated with CD/LD, INBRIJA provided significant improvement in motor function 30 minutes post dose13